Unified way for computing dynamics of Bose-Einstein condensates and degenerate Fermi gases: Accuracy tests for spinor condensates

 We will present accuracy tests for real time propagation only, having already calculated the initial state by the imaginary-time propagation technique \cite{imag_time} applied to our extension to the SOM.
-We focus on real time propagation because the GP-equation (\ref{spinoroweRownaniaRuchu_mean_field}) conserves the energy \be \av{E}=const, \ee the total norm \be N_{tot}=N_{+}+N_0+N_{-}=const, \ee with $N_i=\int |\psi_i(\textbf{r})|^2d^3r\; (i={+,0,-})$, and the magnetization \be N_{+}-N_{-}=const. \ee The expressions (\ref{energy_constr}), (\ref{tot_norm_constr}) and (\ref{magnetiz_constr}) are not any constraints for imaginary time-evolution, since both the norm and the energy decreases monotonically in every step of imaginary-time evolution till the steady state is reached \cite{imag_time}.
-Therefore after a single step of computations the wavefunction is normalized.
+We focus on real time propagation because the GP equation (\ref{spinoroweRownaniaRuchu}) conserves the energy \be \av{E}=const, \ee the total norm \be N_{tot}=N_{+}+N_0+N_{-}=const \ee with $N_i=\int |\psi_i(\textbf{r})|^2d^3r\; (i={+,0,-})$, and, assuming the dipolar interactions are neglected, the magnetization \be N_{+}-N_{-}=const\,. \ee The expressions (\ref{energy_constr}), (\ref{tot_norm_constr}) and (\ref{magnetiz_constr}) are not any constraints for imaginary time-evolution.
+The energy decreases monotonically in every step of imaginary-time evolution till the ground state is reached \cite{imag_time}.
+The norm decreases as well and therefore after each single step of computations the wave function is normalized.
+Any algorithm attempting to solve the GP equation (\ref{spinoroweRownaniaRuchu}) should be verified with respect to how these constants of motion are preserved during the evolution.

-To test the conservation of the constants of motion (\ref{energy_constr}-\ref{magnetiz_constr}) we chose a system of $3\times 10^4$ $^{87}$Rb atoms, with $a_0=5.387$ nm and $a_2=5.313$ nm (according to Ref. \cite{a0a2}) as a contact interaction parameters, confined in a pancake trap ($\omega_x = \omega_y=2\pi \times 100$ Hz, $\omega_z=2\pi \times 2000$ Hz).
+To test the conservation of the constants of motion (\ref{energy_constr}-\ref{magnetiz_constr}) (the case including the dipolar interactions will be discussed in the next section) we chose a system of $3\times 10^4$ $^{87}$Rb atoms, with $a_0=5.387$ nm and $a_2=5.313$ nm (according to Ref. \cite{a0a2}) as contact interaction parameters, confined in a pancake trap ($\omega_x = \omega_y=2\pi \times 100$ Hz, $\omega_z=2\pi \times 2000$ Hz).
 We start with all the atoms in $m_F=0$ component and monitor the evolution of the system.
-Since the contact interactions (\ref{hamiltonianKontaktowy}) allow for the transfer of atoms from the initial state to the $m_F=\pm 1$ states, one could expect the appearance of the spin dynamics.
-This dynamics was already investigated in \cite{termalizacjaF1} but here we will focus mainly on the numerical properties, refereeing the reader to Ref. \cite{termalizacjaF1} for a deeper understanding of the physical background.
+Since the contact interactions (\ref{hamiltonianKontaktowy}) allow for the transfer of atoms from the initial state to the $m_F=\pm 1$ states, one could expect the appearance of spin dynamics.
+This dynamics was already investigated in \cite{termalizacjaF1} but here we will focus mainly on the numerical aspects, refereeing the reader to Ref. \cite{termalizacjaF1} for a deeper understanding of the physical background.

-We performed fully 3D simulations on a Cartesian grid of $2^52^52^4$ points, with the spatial steps equal to $\Delta x=\Delta y= 0.6, \Delta z= 0.1$ in oscillatory units (we have chosen $\hbar \omega_x$ as a unit of energy, thus the oscillatory unit of length equals $\alpha=1.07961 \mu$m).
-Fig. {\ref{fig_energy_dt} shows the conservation of total energy of a spin-1 gas for different time steps $\Delta t$.